 Can a player leave a game?
 Yes, but only if the table is not full.
 There is an "unjoin" button that players can click to leave any table that has LESS than nine(9) participants.
 Once a table has nine people, the game begins and leaving is no longer possible.

-What If I am already in the game room when a Spoker Live Contest finishes?
+What If I am already in the game room when a Spoker Live Game finishes?
 Once you leave the room, the game will disappear permanently.

 What browser should I use to play Spoker?
 For best results you should play Spoker on Chrome, Firefox, and Safari.
 Please note that other browsers may impede gameplay.